 Stage 3: The registering and approval of the bond

 The purchaser applies for a bond with a bank – a bond originator will take care of this, cost free, on behalf of the purchaser.
 Once a bond has been granted by the bank, it advises the bond attorney to register the bond.

-If the bank requests it, fumigators may be instructed to inspect the property for infestation by beetle (this certificate is usually only compulsory in coastal regions).
-Also, if the seller is not in possession of an electrical clearance certificate, this will need to be obtained.
+Fumigators may be instructed to inspect the property for infestation by beetles (it has become common practice for this condition to be added to the Offer to Purchase in coastal areas).
+Also, if the seller is not in possession of an electrical compliance certificate, plumbing compliance certificate or electrical fence compliance certificate, these will need to be obtained.

 Factors that could delay the registration of a bond

 – Failure by the seller and/or buyer to provide personal information.

 – Failure by the seller to provide details of the bank holding the existing bond.

 – Seller or buyer’s tax affairs not being up to date.